ongardie/cubicle/README.md

   from the Flatpak developers to run lightweight containers.
 Julia Evans wrote a recent
   [blog post exploring Bubblewrap](https://jvns.ca/blog/2022/06/28/some-notes-on-bubblewrap/).
+- [Development Containers](https://containers.dev/) appears to be a proposed specification by Microsoft for configuring full-featured development environments using Docker.
 - [Docker](<https://en.wikipedia.org/wiki/Docker_(software)>) is a popular
   container manager.
 - [Firejail](https://github.com/netblue30/firejail) defines and enforces